KJTL

 KJTL (channel 18) is a television station licensed to Wichita Falls, Texas, United States, serving as the Fox affiliate for the western Texoma area.
 It is owned by locally based Mission Broadcasting as its flagship station; Mission maintains joint sales and shared services agreements (JSA/SSA) with Nexstar Media Group, owner of NBC affiliate KFDX-TV (channel 3) and low-power MyNetworkTV affiliate KJBO-LD (channel 35), for the provision of certain services.
 The three stations share studios near Seymour Highway (US 277) and Turtle Creek Road in Wichita Falls; KJTL's transmitter is located near East 1940 and North 2380 Roads in rural southwestern Tillman County, Oklahoma (near Grandfield).

-KJTL operates four UHF digital translators—K32IC-D (channel 32) in Altus, Oklahoma, K20JB-D (channel 20) in Hollis, Oklahoma, and K33HG-D (channel 33) and K43HD-D (channel 43) in Quanah, Texas—which relay KJTL's signal to portions of southwestern Oklahoma and western north Texas that are not covered by the main channel 18 signal.

 History

 Early history

 The UHF channel 18 allocation in the Wichita Falls–Lawton market was contested between two groups that competed for the Federal Communications Commission (FCC)'s approval of a construction permit to build and license to operate a new commercial independent television station on the frequency.